wcarc-on/wcarc-site/june_vhf_contest.md

 ---
 layout: page
-title: 2018 ARRL June VHF Contest
+title: 2019 ARRL June VHF Contest
 ---

 Hi all,

-From June 8<sup>th</sup> to 11<sup>th</sup>, the West Carleton Amateur Radio Club will participate in the ARRL June VHF contest.
-It will be our 11<sup>th</sup> year competing as a multi-operator station (VE3WCC), and our fifth year operating from the Corkery Community Centre, West of Ottawa.
+From June 7<sup>th</sup> to 10<sup>th</sup>, the West Carleton Amateur Radio Club will participate in the ARRL June VHF contest.
+It will be our 12<sup>th</sup> year competing as a multi-operator station (VE3WCC), and our sixth year operating from the Corkery Community Centre, West of Ottawa.

 Although we have scored very well in past years, this isn't our primary focus.
 More importantly, we want to have fun and encourage our members and visitors to try operating VHF and above.
 I encourage each and every one of you to come visit the station and try your hand at operating, even if it's only for a short time.
 VHF contests have a much more relaxed pace than HF contests, so anyone should be able to participate.
 No contesting experience is required.